codefresh-io/docs.codefresh.io/_docs/new-helm/using-helm-in-codefresh-pipeline.md

 We have created a special Helm step for easy integration of Helm in Codefresh pipelines.
 The Helm step facilitates authentication, configuration and execution of Helm commands.

 > You can always use the regular `helm` cli in a freestyle step, if you have a special use case that is not covered by the Codefresh Helm step.
-In this case, you can use the simpler container `codefresh/kube-helm` which includes only the kubectl and helm tools. kube-helm is available on DockerHub: [https://hub.docker.com/r/codefresh/kube-helm/](https://hub.docker.com/r/codefresh/kube-helm/)
+In this case, you can use the simpler container `codefresh/kube-helm` which includes only the kubectl and helm tools. kube-helm is available on DockerHub: [https://hub.docker.com/r/codefresh/kube-helm/](https://hub.docker.com/r/codefresh/kube-helm/).

+If you are just starting using Helm please also consult the [Helm quick start guide]({{site.baseurl}}/docs/getting-started/helm-quick-start-guide/).

 ## Helm setup

 In order to use Helm in your Codefresh pipeline you must do the following

+1. Create a Helm package for your application
-1. Add a Kubernetes cluster
+1. Add a Kubernetes cluster enabled with Helm/Tiller
 1. Define a Helm repository or use the one offered by Codefresh to all accounts
 1. Import the Helm configuration in your pipeline variables
 1. Use the `codefresh/cfstep-helm` in your [yml build definition]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/).

 Let's see these steps in order

+### Step 1 - Create a Helm chart for your application

+Helm applications are bundled in special archives called *Charts*.
+You can create a Helm chart for your application by following [the official documentation on charts](https://helm.sh/docs/developing_charts/).

+The example Codefresh application also comes with a [sample chart](https://github.com/codefresh-contrib/python-flask-sample-app/tree/with-helm/charts/python) that is used in the [Helm quick start guide]({{site.baseurl}}/docs/getting-started/helm-quick-start-guide/).

+You can create the chart manually or by using the [helm create](https://helm.sh/docs/helm/#helm-create) command on your workstation.
+There are also several third part tools that can create Helm packages for you such as [Draft](https://draft.sh/).

+Once you have your Helm chart ready, commit it to the same git repository that contains the source code of your application.
+It should be in a folder called `charts`.
+Codefresh can also work with Helm charts that are in different Git repositories.
+We suggest however that you keep both the source code and the Helm chart of an application in the same git repository as this makes chart management much easier.

-### Step 1 - Kubernetes Configuration
+### Step 2 - Kubernetes Configuration

 You can configure a Kubernetes cluster to deploy to using the `KUBE_CONTEXT` variable.